 The caffeine makes the skin more sensitive to a chemical called substance P. Substance P is a pain transmitter.
 Your body makes more of it when you are under stress, but also when you are hungry.
 If you fill your hunger with a sugar-sweetened caffeinated soft drink, your body just keeps making more substance P so you want more soda.

-In the skin, substance P triggers the release of a hormone that makes the skin more vulnerable to inflammation.
+In the skin, substance P triggers the release of a hormone that makes the skin more vulnerable to inflammation2.
 Even if you don’t have an overgrowth of acne bacteria, your skin can still break out when your drink sugar-sweetened soft drinks.

 Fats Have a Place in an Acne Diet

 Fats, on the other hand, are not always bad for acne.
-Medical researchers in the Netherlands recruited 302 volunteers to have their faces measured with a device called a sebum meter.
+Medical researchers in the Netherlands recruited4 302 volunteers to have their faces measured with a device called a sebum meter.
 The volunteers also gave blood samples for measurement of common nutrients.

 The Dutch researchers found that, when it comes to acne, there are good fats and bad fats.
 It is not surprising that at least a little fat in the diet actually reduces acne.
 The skin uses fats to stay moist and supple.
 Flexible skin allows sebum to drain out of pores.
 The more beneficial fats the skin contains, the less sebum appears in pores.